bauripalash/article-archive/tech/2018-08-07-Start-Photography-With-Android.md

 ### Camera MX :

 This is the camera app I use most.
 It's one of the oldest and most popular camera apps available for Android.
 It's easy to use but much more powerful than any other camera apps.
 There is even a GIF mode to make your own GIFs.
-The built-in photo editor can do the basics as well.
-It's decent all-in-one solution.
-Though if you're into serious photography , I'll recommend other solutions.
+The built-in photo editor can do the basics, as well.
+It's a decent all-in-one solution.
+Though if you're into serious photography, I'll recommend other solutions.

 <iframe width="360" height="400" src="https://www.youtube.com/embed/arbcdhsAM1I" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>